Skip to main content

 A piece of parmigiana, here are the layers in detail.

-There are several variations of this dish: Parmigiana di Melanzane is made with aubergines, but there are also versions with courgettes or artichokes.
+There are several variations of this dish: Parmigiana di Melanzane is made with eggplants, but there are also versions with zucchini or artichokes.
 In all cases, the vegetables are fried separately before the tomato sauce is added.
-There are also variations where the aubergines are coated in egg and breadcrumbs and then fried in a pan - but we won’t go to that trouble here.
+There are also variations where the eggplants are coated in egg and breadcrumbs and then fried in a pan - but we won’t go to that trouble here.

 The recipe in this article is based on the one in Claudio del Principe’s vegetarian Italian cookbook (publisher’s page, written in German).